 It’s hard to believe, but many online home care agencies never even speak, let alone meet, the caregivers.
 Anyone can register as a caregiver on these sites.
 Though, online companies often allow caregivers to post a picture and a resume, there’s no guarantee that the information is accurate.

-It’s likely that many of the caregivers on these sites are skilled professionals, but it’s also easy for disreputable types to slip through.
-When you hire from a home care company that doesn’t do interviews and reference checks, your caregiver may lack the necessary caregiving skills, or even have an undisclosed history of theft or abuse.
+It’s likely that many of the in-home care providers on these sites are skilled professionals, but it’s also easy for disreputable types to slip through.
+When you hire from a home care company that doesn’t meet the caregiver and doesn't do reference checks, your home health aide may lack the necessary caregiving skills, or even have an undisclosed history of theft or abuse.

 Hire from a Network of Safe, Screened Caregivers

 To ensure that your senior’s caregiver meets the highest standards, be sure you’re working with a caregiver network that:

 - Completes an in-person, fingerprint-based, FBI background check

 - Conducts comprehensive interviews with caregivers

 - Speaks personally with at least two families the caregiver has worked with recently

 - Requires several years of relevant caregiving experience

 - Verifies all health care licenses and credentials